Udosoh/bankApp/README.md

 account2:username = emmediong
          password = 4444

- you can switch account to see the transactions made between accounts transfer betwwen acounts using username, and the amount you want to transfer
+ you can switch account to see the transactions made between accounts...

+ Transfer between accounts using username, and the amount you want to transfer